Jackda1917/auguststorm/README.md

 • Replace illogical "Trotskyist coup" with "Third Revolution" events chain (and add more prospective ideas)
 • Add new Ideology : "Revolutionary"
 • Reworked some ideologies
-• Too low National Unity could lead to: Fascist coup, Stalinist coup, Communist insurection.
+• Too low Stability could lead to: Fascist coup, Stalinist coup, Communist insurection.
 • Light and Medium Armours now have respectively 1 and 1.5 width
 • Factories cost slightly increased.
 • More Historical starting Spanish Republican government for SCW